 These portfolios are initially constructed by using the robo-advisor’s initial recommendation, and then the weight of each class can be modified through the platform’s user-friendly interface.

 Betterment’s portfolio and investment strategies were conceived based on a tax-efficient approach.
 This means that the robo-advisor’s recommendations take into account not only the risk/return of the ETFs included within the portfolio, but also the tax implications of the asset classes selected.

 By doing this, Betterment claims that you can increase the value of your portfolio by around 15% (approximately 0.48% extra return per year) over a 30-year period by reinvesting the taxes you save back into the portfolio using their strategies.

 They achieve this by investing in ETFs, which are considered to be more tax-efficient than other investment vehicles.
 They include certain tax-exempt securities, such as municipal bonds, to gain from their tax advantage.

-Additionally, they use retirement accounts (which allow for tax deferrals) include high-tax assets within these accounts, while including the tax-exempt assets into your other taxable investment accounts to achieve a lower tax bill.
+Additionally, they use retirement accounts (which allow for tax deferrals) to include high-tax assets within these accounts while including the tax-exempt assets into your other taxable investment accounts to achieve a lower tax bill.

 Finally, Betterment also achieves tax savings by selling assets in a certain order if you need to withdraw money from your account, taking into consideration the tax implications of selling those assets and liquidating the ones that will add fewer taxes to your annual returns first.